PHOTOGRAPHIC AND BIOLOGICAL SERVICES

 Also filmed and researched for: Living Planet, Big Oil, (BBC Bristol), Sexual Imperative, Camouflage and Mimicry (Partridge).
 Flames in the Forest (Ch 4) Iere Land of the Hummingbird (Pearl and Dean Caribbean Ltd).

 Specializes in rapid assessments of amphibian populations.
 Frog biodiversity can give important clues as to the overall biodiversity of the site as well as to the health of the ecosystem.
-Recently published audio CD "Frogs of the Ecuadorian Amazon, a Guide to their Calls".

 Photo on right was highly commended in 1991 BBC Wildlife Photographer of the Year Competition.